kuldeep7688/STT_810_Project_1/README.md

 # Statistics 810 Project 1
 - This was the mid-semester Statistics 810 project.
-IT involced working on data exploration and simulation using R.
+It involved working on data exploration and simulation using R.

 ## In this project we worked on the below tasks:
 ### Preferential Attachment Model